iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 **Remarks**

-For a definition for epigraph, visits: [Epigraph](Epigraph.md) for more information.
+For a definition for epigraph, visits: [Epigraph, Level Sets](Epigraph,%20Level%20Sets.md) for more information.
 See [Convex Sets Intro](Convex%20Sets%20Intro.md) for more information about convex set.

 #### **Definition | Secant Inequality**